cfengine/documentation/guide/latest-release/known-issues.markdown

 3.7.
 This can be configured with the allowlegacyconnects and protocol_version attributes.

+### `cf-agent -N` or `cf-agent --negate` is not working

+As reported in [CFE-1589](https://tracker.mender.io/browse/CFE-1589) the functionality of negating persistent classes on the command line, was removed sometime before 3.5, commit cf63db27945f0628caa5bf45338f7709d5d12b21.
+The ticket is open until the functionality is reinstated.

 ### HP-UX specific

 * [Package promises][packages] do not have out-of-the-box support for the HP-UX